My life got flipped, turned upside down

 - Broken Aesop:

-- In the drug episode "Just Say Yo", the moral should obviously be "Don't do drugs".
+- In "Just Say Yo", the moral should obviously be "Don't do drugs".
 However, as Will never wanted Carlton to do any drugs in the first place, it was actually Carlton's own fault for taking pills from an unlabeled container.
 The unbelievably stupid way Carlton acts on his own account marks even more important messages: "Don't just take pills when you aren't even exactly sure what it is!", "Don't take pills from an unlabeled container!", and "Don't just assume the dose of pills you need to take!"
 The Aesop is not really about the willful use of illegal drugs at all.

 - "Vying For Attention" had Will learn to be okay with Vy dating even when Will's not in her life as much.
 Her next appearance in "Mommy Nearest" reveals she broke up with him because of how Will felt about him, even though he grew to like Robert after giving him a chance.
 She claims she wasn't sure if she wasn't sure wanted to marry him, which seems odd because she expressed vast hopes of marriage in "Vying For Attention" when Robert wasn't in earshot